stidsborg/Cleipnir.ResilientFunctions/README.md

 Essentially, a scrapbook is simply a poco-class which can be saved on demand.

-In the example given, the code may be simplified further, as the scrapbook is also saved by the before the first function invocation begins.
+In the example given, the code may be simplified further, as the scrapbook is also saved by the framework before the first function invocation begins.
 I.e.

 ```csharp
 public class Scrapbook : RScrapbook